bidauxpoto/.github/profile/README.md

 ### Template Repo

-The repository `conda_package_mockup` can be used as a template for package construction.
+The repository [conda_build_mockup](https://github.com/bidauxpoto/conda_build_mockup) can be used as a template for package construction.
 It contains:
 - `src`:
   - put your scripts here
 - `conda_recipe`